Adezzz/AdelaideGenay/aboutme.md

 Sept.
 2019 - Jan.
 2020
 **University of Bordeaux (Talence, France)**
 Computer science basics and Python programming for 1st-year Computer Science Bachelor students.
-- Courses for groups of 40 students.
-- Exercise and exam design
-- Supervision and correction of exam papers
-- Supervision of tutorial sessions
-- Total of 32 hours of in-class time
+Courses for groups of 40 students.
+Participated in exercise and exam design, and in the supervision and correction of exam papers.
+Total of 32 hours of in-class time.

 ### Technical Skills